open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 Figure 11 shows the structure of the _events) object.
 This should be an array of one or more objects which we will call an event object.

-Each event object must have an _eventType_, which is a string, and a parameters object which is a dictionary of parameter objects with standard key names specific to the event-type.
+Each event object must have an _eventType_, which is a string.
+Two other parameters may be present depending on the eventType.
+The _to_ parameter is a valid URL of the assistant that the message is intended for.
+If the parameter is not present then is can be assumed that the event is intended for all recipients of the envelope.
+The _parameters_ object is a dictionary of parameter objects with standard key names specific to the event-type.
+Some eventTypes support a 'bare' mode without any parameters.

-#### 1.11 Event-Types
+#### 1.10 Event-Types

 The following are valid values for _eventTypes_.